c0nrad/mulbrute/README.md

 The goal of this project is to see if we can make the circuit for "A=A\*B" smaller.

 We'll do this by brute forcing over every possible circuit using only PauliX, CNOT, and Toffoli gates, starting from the simplest circuits and getting incrementally harder.

+Under the hood it uses python's itertools.permutations library to generate circuits and then pennylane's quantum simulator to test the circuits.

 ## Demo